 CFIHOS is targeted at the information required by a Principal to operate and maintain a plant or for any future design changes.
 Because of this, it does not necessarily cover all information required by Contractor to execute its EPC work processes.

-Certain information from an equipment manufacturer/supplier (e.g. shipping weight) may not be covered by CFIHOS while required by the Contractor.
-The Contractor shall review and determine the best method to gather both the CFIHOS and any additional data required from its information suppliers.
+Certain information from an equipment supplier/manufacturer (e.g. shipping weight) may not be covered by CFIHOS while required by the Contractor.
+The Contractor should review and determine the best method to gather both the CFIHOS and any additional data required from its information suppliers.

 The scope of CFIHOS is (and will become) more extensive compared to today’s document and data hand-over requirements.
 It includes many relations between objects like documents to tag, document to equipment, tag to tag, etc. On larger size projects it is recommended to make use of a data warehouse application for collection and consolidation of this information.
 The data warehouse can further serve as the source for (continuous) validation and the transformation and hand-over to the Principal.